Friday, July 16, 2021

 Lock 2 view East Bound

-Everyone gathers at the welcome center in the morning to pay for another day of electric and talk about things to do in the area.
-Sue and Bob ask us if we'd like to go to breakfast.
-Don and Paul Coffee Shop is a popular spot for both locals and Loopers within walking distance.
+The Loopers gather at the welcome center each morning to pay for another day of electric and talk about things to do in the area.
+Sue and Bob invited us to breakfast.
+Don and Paul Coffee Shop is a popular spot for both locals and Loopers and is within walking distance.
 We enjoyed a lovely breakfast and wonderful conversation.
-We learn that they started their Loop in Ludington, Michigan and will cross their wake soon after we do.
-They are retired Hardware Store owners and have a lot in common with Dave who has done many Hardware trade shows.
+We learned that they started their Loop in Ludington, Michigan and will cross their wake soon after we do.
+They are retired Hardware Store owners so Bob has a lot in common with Dave who has done many Hardware trade shows.
 We would not know until later that we found a buddy boat and would travel the entire Erie Canal together.

 Tow Path along creek that was once the Erie Canal